prit-lakhani/team-project-team-16/README.md

 For Backend:
 NodeJs - Node.js is easily employed as a server-side proxy where it can handle a large amount of simultaneous connections in a non-blocking manner.
 It is especially useful for proxying different services with varying response times, or collecting data from multiple source points

-For Authentication:
-AWS Cognito - AWS Cognito is used to build robust authentication and authorization into applications, it aids development process from making any authentication decision which might loose application security.
-Everything is Verified and built using JWT infrastructure.

 For Frontend:
 React and Redux : Using React to make the ui/ux development easier, making components of the application.
 Introduced redux into the application to manage global state of the application, redux helps applications like SPA to transfer and manage UI states from one component to another.